RahulMj21/Exploring-swagger-docs/README.md

 # Exploring-swagger-docs
-I have created this api just learn how to write the api-docs with swagger
+I have created this api just to learn how to write the api-docs with swagger